 “@name, I’m happy that we were able to help you resolve your problem.
 I’ll be sure to relay your message to (employee name). – (Name)”

 “@name, I’m happy you’re pleased with the results and that we were able to sort this out.
 If there’s anything else we can do to help, please let us know.
 Best, (Name).”

 “Thank you for giving us the opportunity to help out, we’re here if you ever need us again!”

 “Hello @name, we haven’t heard back from you.
 Were you able to get the assistance needed?
 If you still need help, please provide the details previously requested.
 Thanks! – (Name)”

 Ready to put your ticketing templates to use?

-We appreciate your recent sign up for a LiveAgent.
 A message will be sent to your email address containing login details, right after your account is installed.
-If you wait for a while, after installation is complete you will be able to access your account directly from here.